cipher982/Autonomous-Vehicle-Path-Planning/README.md

 #### How to Handle State Changes

-This code block below sets the lane variable for other cars on the road by detecting the amount of meters from the left-most edge of our direction (so 0 is the center-line dividing the two directions).
+This code block below sets the lane variable for other cars on the road by detecting the number of meters from the left-most edge of our direction (so 0 is the center-line dividing the two directions).
 For the sake of this project this information is known to us, but in the real world it must be gather via various perception methods.

 #### What lane are the other cars in?
-Using some finite state calculations we can set the lane variable for other cars:
+Using some finite state calculations, we can set the lane variable for other cars:
 ```cpp
 if (d > 0 && d < 4) // d represents location in meters from left-most edge
 {